 Boot your Ubuntu system.
 When Grub menu seems, select the primary entry and press e to edit.

-In the event you don’t see the Grub menu, simply hit ESC key proper after the BIOS emblem disappears.
+In the event you don’t see the Grub menu, simply hit ESC key proper after the BIOS brand disappears.

-Discover the road that begins with phrase “linux” and add the next line on the finish of that line (To achieve the top, simply press CTRL+e or use END key or LEFT/RIGHT arrows in your keyboard):
+Discover the road that begins with phrase “linux” and add the next line on the finish of that line (To succeed in the top, simply press CTRL+e or use END key or LEFT/RIGHT arrows in your keyboard):

 When you added the above line, simply press CTRL+x or F10 to proceed as well into rescue mode.
-After a number of seconds, you can be ended up within the rescue mode (single consumer mode) as root consumer.
-Right here is how rescue mode seems to be like in Ubuntu 18.04 LTS server:
+After a number of seconds, you’ll be ended up within the rescue mode (single consumer mode) as root consumer.
+Right here is how rescue mode appears to be like like in Ubuntu 18.04 LTS server: